-The following reflects the Organization's financial assets as of December 31, 2021, that are available for operations.
-The Organization's restrictions come from donor restricted funds based on time and program as well as fiscal sponsor funds.
-The amount that is donor restricted on December 31, 2021, is \$359,771.
+The following reflects the Organization's financial assets as of December 31, 2022, that are available for operations.
+The Organization's restrictions come from donor restricted funds based on time and program.
+The amount that is donor restricted on December 31, 2022, is \$431,534.